Glycoside: Saponins

 These compounds give a permanent froth when shaken with water.
 They also cause hemolysis of red blood cells.
 Saponin glycosides are found in liquorice.
 Their medicinal value is due to their expectorant, corticoid and anti-inflammatory effects.
 Steroid saponins are important starting material for the production of semi-synthetic glucocorticoids and other steroid hormones such as progesterone; for example in Dioscorea wild yam the sapogenin diosgenin, in the form of its glycoside dioscin.
 The ginsenosides are triterpene glycosides and ginseng saponins from Panax ginseng (Chinese ginseng) and Panax quinquefolius (American ginseng).
 In general, the use of the term saponin in organic chemistry is discouraged, because many plant constituents can produce foam, and many triterpene-glycosides are amphipolar under certain conditions, acting as a surfactant.
 More modern uses of saponins in biotechnology are as adjuvants in vaccines: Quil A and its derivative QS-21, isolated from the bark of Quillaja saponaria Molina, to stimulate both the Th1 immune response and the production of cytotoxic T-lymphocytes (CTLs) against exogenous antigens make them ideal for use in subunit vaccines and vaccines directed against intracellular pathogens as well as for therapeutic cancer vaccines but with the aforementioned side-effect of hemolysis.
 Saponins are also natural ruminal antiprotozoal agents that are potential to improve ruminal microbial fermentation reducing ammonia concentrations and methane production in ruminant animals.

-Steroidal glycosides or cardiac glycosides
+Steroid glycosides (cardiac glycosides)

-Here the aglycone part is a steroidal nucleus.
+In these glycosides, the aglycone part is a steroid nucleus.
 These glycosides are found in the plant genera Digitalis, Scilla, and Strophanthus.
 They are used in the treatment of heart diseases, e.g., congestive heart failure (historically as now recognised does not improve survivability; other agents are now preferred) and arrhythmia.